Contiguous Boundary Guarding: Introduction

 \subsection{Preliminaries}

-Let $P$ be a simple polygon.
+Let $P$ be a simple polygon, i.e. a polygon with no holes and no self-intersections.
 We denote the boundary of $P$ by $\boundary{P}$.
 We define a {\em chain} as a connected portion of $\partial P$.
 A {\em reflex vertex} of $P$ is a vertex with an interior angle greater than $\pi$.
 A vertex of $P$ with an interior angle less than or equal to $\pi$ is called a {\em convex vertex}.

 A {\em triangulation} of $P$ is a partition of the interior of $P$ into a set of triangles whose corners are at vertices of $P$.
 It is well-known that the dual of any triangulation of an $n$-vertex polygon is a binary tree with $n-2$ nodes.
 The {\em diameter} of a tree is the number of edges of a longest path in the tree.